 As a matter of principle, the right and the obligation to attend school applies to all children in Germany, regardless of their status.
 However, since the education system falls within the responsibility of the Federal States, there are some important distinctions in laws and practices.

 These problems continue to exist today.
-Half of all federal states exempt asylum-seeking children from compulsory education until they have been assigned to a municipality (Bavaria, Hesse, Mecklenburg-Vorpommern, Lower Saxony, North Rhine-Westphalia, Rhineland-Platinate, Saxony, Saxony-Anhalt).
+Half of all federal states exempt asylum-seeking children from compulsory education until they have been assigned to a municipality (Hesse, Mecklenburg-Vorpommern, Lower Saxony, North Rhine-Westphalia, Rhineland-Platinate, Saxony, Saxony-Anhalt).
 Thus, as long as they stay in initial reception centres, they will not have access to the regular school system.
-Some initial reception centres do provide educational offers, but they are not comparable to regular schools.
+Some initial reception centres do provide educational offers or provide state-organised schooling in the reception facilities.
+However, these offers are not comparable to regular schools.

 Problems with access to the education system have particularly been reported with regard to initial reception centres renamed as AnKER centres in Bavaria in 2018.
 The general policy foresees the provision inside the AnkER centres of both schooling for children aged 6-16 and professional school (Berufschule) for persons aged 16-21.
 The AnKER centre in Regensburg is one of the only facilities allowing children up to the age of 16 to go to regular schools.
 This was originally only made possible because the authorities did not manage to build the necessary facilities on time, but has stayed that way.
 However, persons aged 16-21 are provided education in containers in the centre, not at school.

-The AnKER centre in Manching/Ingolstadt does not allow access to regular schools and classes are therefore provided within the facility.
+In the AnKER centre in Manching/Ingolstadt classes are provided within the facility.
 The classes mainly focus on German language, but also cover maths and other subjects.
 A certificate is provided upon completion of the course.
 However, asylum seekers do not undergo examinations at the end of the year since people stay for shorter periods.
 If an asylum seeker wishes to access regular schools, a test assessing his or her capacity to attend classes in regular schools is conducted, namely to assess German language level.
 This was done following successful litigation in March 2018, when Manching/Ingolstadt was a “transit centre”, which led authorities to grant access to regular schools for six children from Kosovo, after an Administrative Court had decided that children from these centres with sufficient German language skills had the right to attend the regular school system.

 Section 32(2)(1) Employment Regulation.